SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="data-broker"></a>Data Broker

-Data broker lets you share data selectively with another tenants.
+Data broker lets you share data selectively with other tenants.
 You can share:

 - devices (and more generically, managed objects),
 - events,